 In the third chapter, I explore how exogenous differences in aggregate barriers to investment and technology across countries affect the plant size distribution.
 Results indicate that exogenous differences in aggregate barriers to investment and technology across countries can account for more than 50% of the variation in both the fraction of large plants and employment share in large plants across countries.
 For the same group of countries, exogenous differences in aggregate barriers also account for 36% of the variation in the mean size.

 Development, Plant Size, Productivity

 Includes bibliographical references (pages 64-65).

 Copyright 2010 Dhritiman Bhattacharya

 Bhattacharya, Dhritiman.
-"The size distribution of plants and economic development." dissertation, University of Iowa, 2010.
+"The size distribution of plants and economic development."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.